Areas of work...not labels

 Working with Horses

-Working with horses is a new aspect to the work we do at SEDA.
-Please view the following pages to see more about this way of working.
+Working with horses is a exciting new aspect to the work we do at SEDA.
+Please view the following pages to find out more about this way of working.